Katy248/electrotech/docs/api.md

 ## Auth

-Auth-needed endpoints can be accessed by sending a JWT token in the `Authorization` header.
+Auth-needed endpoints can be accessed by sending a JWT _(Jew World Token)_ token in the `Authorization` header.

 ## Endpoints